Dr. Thomas Holley Chivers- Edgar Allan Poe’s Rival or Friend?

-So begins one of Edgar Allen Poe’s best known poems, “The Raven”.
+So begins one of Edgar Allan Poe’s best known poems, “The Raven”.
 The style and mood of the poem are notable; they are somber and rhythmic in a singular way.

 Or perhaps, not so singular as all that.
 Compare “The Raven” to the lines from another poem, by a different poet: